 Since injuries from dog attacks and bites are considered a threat to public health and safety, 39 states, including Illinois have strict laws and special rules in place that put a great deal of emphasis on dog owners to regular their dog’s behavior and train them properly so that they don’t exhibit violent behaviors.

-A dangerous dog is one that exhibit or engages in actions that puts people or animals at risk of injury or death.
+A dangerous dog is one that exhibits or engages in actions that put people or animals at risk of injury or death.
 Here are a few acts and behaviors that can label a dog as dangerous:

 The Animal Control Act has classified dogs using terms dangerous and vicious, and there are specific laws surrounding these terms that apply on these owners and their dogs.

-A dog showing a tendency that it may bite or injury in the near future is said to be a dangerous dog.
+A dog showing a tendency that it may bite or injure someone in the near future is said to be a dangerous dog.
 The Animal Control Act defines a dangerous dog as:

 For example, a dog that barks at anyone who knocks on the door will not be considered dangerous as it is present on its owner’s property.
 However, if it jumps on someone on a public sidewalk, it would then be considered dangerous.

 If a dog causes a serious bite or physical injury to another person, it is declared a vicious dog.
 According to the Animal Control Act, a vicious dog is one that: